sanchitlohia2711/node-extended-error/README.md

 # Extended Error
 ## Description:
- - Allows you to create of a instance of Error with additional properties specfied by you through a error map supplied by user(See example of a sample error map below).
+ - Allows you to create of a instance of Error with additional properties specfied through a error map supplied by user(See example of a sample error map below).
  - Allows variables subsitution in the additional properties
  - It extends from Error
     ```js